gemforce-team/gemforce/README.md

 Mana and kill suites are alike, so I'll just describe the mana one:

-Included in auto setup package:
+Included in `make dist` and windows release:

 * leechquery    : gets leech combines from table
 * mgquery-alone : gets managem combines and specs (alone) from tables